Skip to main content

 attempt()

-Attempts to invoke func, returning either the result or the caught error object.
-Any additional arguments are provided to func as when it's invoked.
+Attempts to evaluate function and returns either the result or any caught error object.
+Additional arguments are passed to the function when evaluated.

 Arguments